kera-cudmore/BookWorm/README.md

 To clone the repository:

 1. Log in (or sign up) to GitHub.

 2. Go to the repository for this project, [BookWorm](https://github.com/kera-cudmore/BookWorm).

 3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.

 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.

-5. Type `git clone` into the terminal and then paste the link you copied in step 3.
-Press enter.
+5. Type the following command in the terminal (after the git clone you will need to paste the link you copied in step 3 above):
-6. Set up a virtual environment.
+    ```
+    git clone { & THE LINK FROM STEP 3 }
+    ```

+6. Set up a virtual environment (this step is not required if you are using the Code Institute Template in GitPod as this will already be set up for you).

-7. Install the packages from the requirments.txt file by running the following command in the Terminal `pip3 install -r requirements.txt`
+7. Install the packages from the requirements.txt file by running the following command in the Terminal:
-8. Set the IP address to 127.0.0.1 and the PORT to 5000.
+    ```
+    pip3 install -r requirements.txt
+    ```

 - - -